Modern Slavery

 ESG policy

-Following the introduction of our Environmental, Social and Governance (ESG) Strategy in 2022, we have established a new ESG Policy.
+Following the introduction of our Environmental, Social and Governance (ESG) Strategy in 2022, we have established an ESG Policy.
 This references our approach to managing modern slavery and human trafficking risk within Vida itself and sets out what action will be taken if any instances of modern slavery are found.
 Any instances of modern slavery or human trafficking affecting any employee should be reported to the HR team and where appropriate support can be provided.
 Breaches of the ESG Policy are reported through our governance structure.

 People policies

 We undertake regular updates to, and monitoring of, health and safety guidance and policies and review of working from home practices, including through colleague surveys and health and safety assessments.
-An Agile Working Policy has been well embedded to support colleagues along with our employee value proposition and we are committed to paying the Government’s national living wage to all colleagues directly employed by Vida.
+An Agile Working Policy has been well embedded to support colleagues along with our employee value proposition and we are committed to paying above the Government’s national living wage to all colleagues directly employed by Vida.

 Whistleblowing Policy